cisagov/LME/docs/markdown/agents/elastic-agent-mangement.md

 Apply these same steps to future integrations such as Auditd for Linux.

-## Troubleshooting Agent setup:
+## Troubleshooting Agent Setup:
-The elastic agent has a ton of debugging commands that can be run to troubleshoot installs.
+The Elastic agent has multiple debugging commands that can be run to troubleshoot installs.
 Please see the link [HERE](https://www.elastic.co/guide/en/fleet/current/elastic-agent-cmd-options.html).

 In addition, you can use this link to navigate/find the directories for where elastic agent is installed on the operating system you have installed it [HERE](https://www.elastic.co/guide/en/fleet/current/installation-layout.html).